Acoustic ceilings give points for the DGNB certification

 Choosing sustainable materials for the future

 In the building industry, the key issue is sustainable materials.
 The building materials used here can be disassembled and recycled after demolition, and up to 90 % of the wood used is FSC-certified.
 The remaining 10 % is regenerated timber and recycled from other construction sites.
-So, the whole process is sustainable.
+So, the whole process seeks to achieve the highest standard of material sustainablity.

 With the choice of Rockfon acoustic ceilings, the sustainable agenda also covers the ceilings.
 Rockfon Tropic consists of recycled content from stone wool.
 In addition, the content is originated from waste from other industries.
-It helps to upcycle waste and make the life cycle last longer with very little footprint.
+This means that waste is upcycled, elongating the life cycle and reducing the footprint.

 “Our acoustic panels are made of stone wool which is extracted from basalt stones, and which are naturally occurring in the nature.
 Not only it gives you a sustainable materials, stone wool is an unique acoustic property.”
 Explains Rockfon Specification Manager, Finn Jørgensen.